M. Christina White

 "syn-1,2-Amino Alcohols via Diastereoselective Allylic C-H Amination." by Fraunhoffer, K.J. and White, M.C. was recently highlighted in the following publications:

 - "News of the Week" highlight in Chemical & Engineering News: Stu Borman "Amination Advance: New Reaction is first to catalytically convert allylic C-H to C-N." Chem.
 Eng.
 News, 2007, 85 (23), 7.

-- This article is the most-accessed web article in J. Am.
+- This article was the most-accessed web article in J. Am.
 Chem.
 Soc. in April-June 2007.
-Click here to see the list

 "Sequential Hydrocarbon Functionalization: Allylic C-H Oxidation/Vinylic C-H Arylation," by Delcamp, J.H. and White, M.C. was featured in an oxidation methods review in Annu.
 Rep. Prog.
 Chem., Sect.
 B, 2007, 103, 35-46.

 "Serial Ligand Catalysis: A Highly Selective Allylic C-H Oxidation" by Chen, M.S.; Prabagaran, N.; Labenz, N. and White, M.C. received commentary in Science and Technology Concentrate in Chem. & Eng.
 News 2005, 83, 31.

 "Hydrocarbon Oxidation vs. C-C Bond Forming Approaches for Efficient Syntheses of Oxygenated Molecules" by Fraunhoffer, K. J.; Bachovchin, D.A. and White, M.C. was reviewed and recognized in the following publications: